SvenGroot/Ookii.CommandLine/docs/SourceGenerationDiagnostics.md

 - Whether positional arguments have duplicate numbering.
 - Arguments with types that cannot be converted from a string.
 - Attribute or property combinations that are ignored.
-- Using the [`CommandLineArgument`][] with a private member, or a method with an incorrect signature.
+- Using the [`CommandLineArgumentAttribute`][] with a private member, or a method with an incorrect signature.

 Without source generation, these mistakes would either lead to a runtime exception when creating the [`CommandLineParser<T>`][] class, or would be silently ignored.
 With source generation, you can instead